IN THIS MODULE, TRUSTEES WILL EXPLORE:

 Role of Vice-Chair

 According to the Education Act, trustees may elect a vice-chair to act in the chair’s absence.
-As a member of the board, the vice-chair has the same roles and responsibilities as other trustees and assumes those of the chair in his or her absence.
+As a member of the board, the vice-chair has the same roles and responsibilities as other trustees and assumes those of the chair in their absence.

 Serving in the role of vice-chair offers a valuable opportunity to learn and be mentored about the role and responsibilities of the board chair.
 Serving as chair of board committees also offers experiences, insights and skill-building that contribute to readiness to take on the role of board chair.